Jayaprakash8887/easy_qlaim/README.md

-# Reimbursement Validation & Disbursement Agent System 🤖
+# Easy Qlaim 🤖

-## AI-Powered Claims Automation for Hackathon
+## AI-Powered Expense Reimbursement Platform

 An intelligent, multi-agent AI system for automating reimbursement and allowance claim processing using Google Gemini, FastAPI, and React.